Telenor Open Mind in Norway

 - motivation and the desire to work is the most important criteria

-Since 1996, Telenor has enabled about 200 people with physical disabilities, hearing or visual impairment, and mental health related challenges to enter the job market through a two-year empowerment programme.
+Telenor has enabled various people with physical disabilities, hearing or visual impairment, and mental health related challenges to enter the job market through a one-year empowerment programme.

 Training and work experience

-The programme consists of an initial period of three months of computer training and coaching courses to enable the participants to feel more confident and goal-oriented.
-After this follows 21 months of work training for Telenor.
+The programme consists of an initial period of two months of computer training and coaching courses to enable the participants to feel more confident and goal-oriented.
+After this follows 10 months of work training for Telenor.
 The participants work in a variety of departments such as administration, accounting, helpdesk, support, management, surveillance and customer service.

 Who can apply?

-The Open Mind Programme welcomes applications from people who have some form of physical disability, hearing or vision impairment or mental health related challenges.
+The Telenor Open Mind programme welcomes applications from people who have some form of physical disability, hearing or vision impairment or mental health related challenges.
 Qualifications may range from high school/A Level diplomas to degrees in higher education.
 The most important requirement is motivation and the desire to work.
-Potential candidates can apply through their local Open Mind office.
+Potential candidates can apply through their local Telenor Open Mind office.
 Candidates outside the countries where the programme is offered are not allegeable to apply.
-Admissions to the programme take place 3 times per year, in January, April and September.
+Admissions to the programme take place 2 times per year.